Watch Aubrey O’Day In Steamy Three-Way Kiss With Ex-Girlfriend On ‘Ex On The Beach’

 Aubrey O’Day was the center of attention during a heated makeout session involving her ex-girlfriend, Lisa “Thai” Coffey, and her new crush, Big Brother alum Mark Jansen, while appearing on MTV’s Ex on the Beach, according to a report from Hollywood Life.

 The reality dating series brings together single social media influencers and reality TV stars looking to find love while living in a beach house in Malibu.
 As the singles start getting to know each other and exploring new connections, they’ll be forced to confront their past when their exes start showing up.
-The singles are then left with the option of rekindling the relationships with their exes or embarking on new journeys with one of the other roommates.
+The singles are then left with the option of rekindling the relationship with their exes or embarking on new journeys with one of the other roommates.

 This season introduced viewers to a new batch of singles, including O’Day and Jansen, who immediately sparked a connection with each other.
 During a romantic dinner date with Jansen, the Danity Kane singer opened up about her past relationships, including an alleged affair with Donald Trump Jr., as well as her relationship with Jersey Shore star Pauly “DJ Pauly D” DelVecchio, as previously reported by The Inquisitr.

-O’Day also revealed that she is open to dating both men and women, and has had a serious relationship with a woman by the name Coffey.
+O’Day also revealed that she is open to dating both men and women, and has had a serious relationship with a woman by the name of Coffey.
 This revelation did little to deter Jansen, who later said he wasn’t threatened by O’Day’s preferences.
 However, while Jansen seemed to be totally comfortable sharing his new crush, Coffey had other ideas.

 After making her way to the house, Coffey confessed her plan to rekindle an exclusive relationship with O’Day.